StelaKrumovaGit/zeroBank1/README.md

 tests should be runned from : \ZeroBankProject\Suites\LoginTestsSuite.xml

-to trigger the ReportNG
+to trigger the ReportNG reportin use :

+\ZeroBankProject\Suites\LoginTestsSuite.xml

-location of the report:  \ZeroBankProject\test-output\html\index.html
+Location of the ReportNG report after being generated: \ZeroBankProject\test-output\html\index.html